Integrated Frailty Service

 What does the Integrated Frailty Service Do?

-- Undertakes weekly care home ward rounds for all care homes in West Dorset.
+- Undertakes regular care home ward rounds for all care homes in the Primary Care Network.

 - Assesses needs to help people live healthily at home.